shubham-gangpuri/Android-Interview-Questions/README.md

 ## Dependency Injection :
 ```
 1. Scopes in Dagger or Hilt
-2. Difference between field vs method injection.
-Which is perfer and when ?
+2. Difference between field and method injection.
+Which is perferred, when and why?
 3. Dependency graph.
 4. Scope vs Qualifier
 ```